Oakland Coliseum: 1990s

 In July 1995, the Raiders agreed to return to Oakland provided that Oakland Coliseum underwent renovations.
 In November 1995, those renovations commenced and continued through the next summer until the beginning of the 1996 football season (more info below).
 The new layout also had the somewhat peculiar effect of creating an inward jog in the outfield fence, in left center and right center.
 There are now three distance markers instead of one, at various points of the power alleys, as indicated in the dimensions grid.
 The Raiders' return also heralded the creation of the "Black Hole", a highly recognizable group of fans who occupied one end zone seating during football games.

 2000s

 On April 2, 2006, the broadcast booth was renamed in honor of the late Bill King, a legendary Bay Area sportscaster who was the play-by-play voice of the A's, Raiders and Warriors for 44 years.

 San Jose Earthquakes of Major League Soccer, announced in November 2007 that they would be playing their "big draw" games, such as those featuring David Beckham and the Los Angeles Galaxy, at the stadium instead of their then-home Buck Shaw Stadium (capacity roughly 10,000) in Santa Clara.
-Since then the Quakes moved to their new home of PayPal Park and play their bigger games in nearby Stanford Stadium.
+Since then the Quakes moved to their new home of PayPal Park and play their bigger games in either nearby Levi's Stadium or Stanford Stadium.

 Midway through the decade, the stadium established a "no re-entry" policy.
 Each ticket can be used only once, after which a second ticket must be purchased in order to re-enter the Coliseum.